Bryan De La Cruz Player Props: Marlins vs. Rays

 Rays Pitching Rankings

-- The Rays have a 3.69 team ERA that ranks first among all MLB pitching staffs.
+- The Rays pitching staff ranks eighth in MLB with a collective 9.2 strikeouts per nine innings.

-- Rays pitchers combine to allow 107 home runs (one per game), the fifth-fewest in the league.
+- The Rays have a 3.66 team ERA that ranks first across all league pitching staffs.

-- The right-hander last appeared on Thursday against the Baltimore Orioles, when he went seven innings, allowing two earned runs while giving up six hits.
+- Rays pitchers combine to surrender 107 home runs (one per game), the fifth-fewest in baseball.

-- In 10 games this season, the 29-year-old has a 3.62 ERA and 13.2 strikeouts per nine innings, while allowing a batting average of .225 to opposing hitters.
+- The right-hander last pitched on Friday against the Baltimore Orioles, when he went seven scoreless innings while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.